ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * REQ28: Specify which CBOR tag is used for identifying the semantics of binary scopes, or register a new CBOR tag if a suitable one does not exist already.: See {{as-response}} and {{content_format}} of this document.

-* REQ29: Categorize newly defined parameters according to the same criteria of Section 8 of {{I-D.ietf-ace-key-groupcomm}}.:  A Publisher Client MUST support 'group\_SenderId' in 'key'; see {{join-response}}
+* REQ29: Categorize newly defined parameters according to the same criteria of {{Section 8 of I-D.ietf-ace-key-groupcomm}}.:  A Publisher Client MUST support 'group\_SenderId' in 'key'; see {{join-response}}

-* REQ30: Define whether Clients must, should or may support the conditional parameters defined in Section 8 of {{I-D.ietf-ace-key-groupcomm}}, and under which circumstances.: A Publisher Client MUST support the client_cred', 'cnonce', and 'client_cred_verify' parameters; see {{join-request}}.
+* REQ30: Define whether Clients must, should or may support the conditional parameters defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}, and under which circumstances.: A Publisher Client MUST support the client_cred', 'cnonce', and 'client_cred_verify' parameters; see {{join-request}}.
 A Publisher Client that provides the token to the KDC, through the authz-info endpoint, MUST support the parameter 'kdcchallenge'; see {{token-post}}.

 * OPT1: Optionally, if the textual format of 'scope' is used, specify CBOR values to use for abbreviating the role identifiers in the group: No.